osxfe/axios/README.md

   // `method` is the request method to be used when making the request
   method: 'get', // default

+  // `shark` is the switch for Meituan Shark Platform. `shark` 是美团Shark服务的开关，默认不打开
+  shark: false, // default

   // `baseURL` will be prepended to `url` unless `url` is absolute.
   // It can be convenient to set `baseURL` for an instance of axios to pass relative URLs